 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Fund shares through tax-advantaged arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
+Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who are tax-exempt or who hold their Fund shares through taxadvantaged arrangements, such as 401(k) plans or individual retirement accounts ("IRAs").
 After-tax returns are shown for only Class I. After-tax returns for other classes will vary.